Tulip Radio

 As well as its own broadcasts, it joined the Blackfriars Arts Centre in helping to set up a radio station in Boston, Lincolnshire, formally known as Stump Radio which broadcasts during July on 87.7 FM.
-Stump eventually went on to become Endeavour Radio and is still going on.
+Stump eventually went on to become Endeavour FM and is still going.

 Aborted rescue and closure

-It was announced on Monday 12 December 2016 that Tulip Radio would cease broadcasting at 12 noon on Tuesday 13 December 2016.
-During the final show, aired live from 9.00am to 12 Noon, presenters Chris Carter and Jan Whitbourn were hand-delivered details of a rescue plan.
+It was announced on 12 December 2016 that Tulip Radio would cease broadcasting at 12 noon on 13 December 2016.
+During the final show, aired live from 9.00am to 12 noon, presenters Chris Carter and Jan Whitbourn were hand-delivered details of a rescue plan.
 This was mentioned on-air, with the possibility that all might not be over - they noted that the station was on a firm financial footing, it was just short of technical assistance and help with presentation of programmes.

 The rescue plan came from Hereward Media (Peterborough) Limited, a local registered charity whose objectives are to advance the education and training of the inhabitants of Peterborough, the Fenlands and their surrounding areas in broadcasting and audio, video and media skills techniques.
 Spalding and South Holland are part of the charity's catchment area.

-The station relaunched on Monday 2 January 2017 at 7.00am, when a special show hosted by new technical and station directors revealed some of the new shows and approaches which would be adopted in the following months.
+The station relaunched on 2 January 2017 at 7.00am, when a special show hosted by new technical and station directors revealed some of the new shows and approaches which would be adopted in the following months.
 The station began identifying itself as "Tulip - The Station You Can Really Call Your Own".

-On Monday 30 January 2017 Hereward Media announced that they were no longer working with Tulip Radio, citing irreconcilable differences and a catalogue of what was described as "unhelpful behaviour".
+On 30 January 2017 Hereward Media announced that they were no longer working with Tulip Radio, citing irreconcilable differences and a catalogue of what was described as "unhelpful behaviour".
 A statement from Tulip Radio stated they were the ones who had made the decision to break the Memorandum of Agreement with Hereward Media, noting that it had been "terminated by the board".
 They also stated "broadcasting ceased and we shall be informing Ofcom that we intend to hand in our community radio licence".